-Chapter IV

-Residence cards for family members who are not nationals of a Member State
+Chapter IV Residence cards for family members who are not nationals of a Member State

-Uniform format
+Article 7 Uniform format

-- When issuing residence cards to family members of Union citizens who are not nationals of a Member State, Member States shall use the same format as established by Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954, and as implemented by Decision C(2018)7767. - 2.
-By way of derogation from paragraph 1, a card shall bear the title 'Residence card' or 'Permanent residence card'.
-Member States shall indicate that these documents are issued to a family member of a Union citizen in accordance with Directive 2004/38/EC.
-For this purpose, Member States shall use the standardised code 'Family Member EU Art 10 DIR 2004/38/EC' or 'Family Member EU Art 20 DIR 2004/38/EC', in data field [10], as referred to in the Annex to Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954.

-Member States may enter data for national use in accordance with national law.
-When entering and storing such data, Member States shall respect the requirements set out in the second paragraph of Article 4 of Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954.
+When issuing residence cards to family members of Union citizens who are not nationals of a Member State, Member States shall use the same format as established by Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954, and as implemented by Implementing Decision C(2018) 7767 as amended by Implementing Decision C(2021) 3726.

+- 2. By way of derogation from paragraph 1, a card shall bear the title 'Residence card' or 'Permanent residence card'.
+Member States shall indicate that those documents are issued to a family member of a Union citizen in accordance with Directive 2004/38/EC.
+For that purpose, Member States shall use the standardised code 'Family Member EU Art 10 DIR 2004/38/EC' or 'Family Member EU Art 20 DIR 2004/38/EC', in data field [10], as referred to in the Annex to Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954. - Member States may enter data for national use in accordance with national law.
+When entering and storing such data, Member States shall respect the requirements set out in Article 4, second paragraph, of Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954.

-Article 8 Phasing out of existing residence cards
+Phasing out of existing residence cards

+Residence cards of family members of Union citizens who are not nationals of a Member State which do not meet the requirements of Article 7 shall cease to be valid at their expiry or by 3 August 2026, whichever is earlier.

+JAI.1

-- Residence cards of family members of Union citizens who are not nationals of a Member State, which do not meet the requirements of Article 7 shall cease to be valid at their expiry or by ... [five years after the date of application of this Regulation], whichever is earlier. - 2.
-By way of derogation from paragraph 1, residence cards of family members of Union citizens who are not nationals of a Member State, which do not meet the minimum security standards set out in part 2 of ICAO document 9303 or which do not include a functional MRZ compliant with part 3 of ICAO document 9303, shall cease to be valid at their expiry or by ... [two years after the date of application of this Regulation], whichever is earlier.
+- 2. By way of derogation from paragraph 1: - (a) residence cards of family members of Union citizens who are not nationals of a Member State which do not meet the minimum security standards set out in part 2 of ICAO document 9303 or which do not include a functional MRZ compliant with ICAO document 9303 shall be invalid; - (b) residence cards which do not meet the requirements of Article 7 but meet the minimum security standards set out in part 2 of ICAO document 9303 and the requirements set out in points (c) and (g) of the Annex to Regulation (EC) No 1030/2002 as amended by Regulation (EU) 2017/1954 shall cease to be valid at their expiry or by 3 August 2031, whichever is earlier.